 Mini Bio (1)

 Scotty appeared in fifteen Our Gang shorts in two years.
-Hal Roach noted a resemblance to Jackie Coogan, and dressed Beckett accordingly, with an oversized cap and turtleneck sweater reminiscent of Coogan's outfit in The Kid (1921).
-He was paired with Spanky McFarland as a kind of team within the gang, and their sideline observations and wisecracks highlighted the series from 1934 until 1936, just as Porky and Buckwheat sparked the one-reelers from 1936 on.
+Hal Roach noted a resemblance to Jackie Coogan and dressed Beckett accordingly, with an oversized cap and turtleneck sweater reminiscent of Coogan's outfit in The Kid (1921).
+He was paired with Spanky McFarland as a kind of partnership within the gang, and their sideline observations and wisecracks highlighted the series from 1934 until 1936, just as Porky and Buckwheat sparked the one-reelers from 1936 on.

-After leaving Our Gang, Beckett emerged as one of the top child stars of his era, appearing in many films with the top stars of the late 30s and early 40s.
+After leaving Our Gang, Beckett emerged as one of the top child stars of his era, appearing in many films with the top stars of the late '30s and early '40s.
 Among his major credits were Dante's Inferno (1935) with Spencer Tracy, Anthony Adverse (1936) with Fredric March, The Charge of the Light Brigade (1936) with Errol Flynn, Conquest (1937) with Greta Garbo, Marie Antoinette (1938) with Norma Shearer, My Favorite Wife (1940) with Cary Grant, and Kings Row (1942) with Claude Rains.

 In 1948 he was arrested for drunk driving after he crashed into another car after attending a frat party where he had "five bourbons".
 Scotty tried to run from the booking office after being arrested and refused to surrender his possessions.
 In September of 1949, he eloped with tennis star Beverly Baker.
 Right from the start, Scotty showed signs that he was not ready for marriage.
 On their honeymoon in Acapulco, Beckett allegedly threatened to punch a pool bystander in the nose.
 The couple separated after 5 months of marriage, divorcing in June of 1950.
 Newspapers covered the divorce, citing Baker's allegations of Beckett's jealousy and controlling, abusive behavior.
 Scotty tried to get Baker to quit tennis and stop seeing her parents.
-He also threatened her if she were to ever have a soft drink "with any boy or man between 6 and 60."
+He also warned her never to have a soft drink "with any boy or man between 6 and 60."

 In early 1954, Beckett landed the role of "Winky" in a low-budget sci-fi show called Rocky Jones, Space Ranger (1954), which today has become a cult classic.
 However, as former co-stars and ex-friends such as Elizabeth Taylor and Jane Powell emerged as bona-fide film stars of the 1950s, a supporting role in a fledgling, unproven industry must have been extremely frustrating for Scotty.

 Scotty re-enrolled at USC to study medicine, but when Our Gang was reissued for TV in 1955 as The Little Rascals, Beckett saw an opportunity to make a comeback in the movies.
-He appeared in Three for Jamie Dawn (1956), and had walk-ons in The Oklahoman (1957) with Joel McCrea and Monkey on My Back (1957) with 'Cameron Mitchell'.
-He proved he could still act, exhibiting that same youthful charm, appearing perfectly at ease on camera, particularly in his small role as a Navy corpsman with the Marine Corps, in Monkey on My Back (1957).
-But just when it seemed as though a comeback might happen, Scotty Beckett self-destructed again.
+He appeared in Three for Jamie Dawn (1956) and had walk-ons in The Oklahoman (1957) with Joel McCrea and Monkey on My Back (1957) with Cameron Mitchell.
+He proved he could still act and exhibit that same youthful charm, appearing perfectly at ease on camera, particularly in his small role as a Navy corpsman with the Marine Corps in Monkey on My Back (1957).
+But just when it seemed as though a comeback might happen, Scotty self-destructed again.

 - IMDb Mini Biography By: Terry Dinan

 |Margaret C. Sabo||(17 February 1961 - 10 May 1968) ( his death)|

 |Sunny Vickers||(27 June 1951 - 15 February 1957) ( 1 child)|

-|Beverly Baker (IV)||(28 September 1949 - 5 February 1950) ( divorced)|
+|Beverly Baker||(28 September 1949 - 5 February 1950) ( divorced)|